MINDFULNESS

 IN-PERSON MEDITATION

 Our in-person meditation classes are a time to unwind and focus on the present moment.
 We will incorporate elements of guided meditation, mindfulness, and relaxation practices.
 No previous meditation experience is required.
+Meditation classes will take place at the Bakke Recreation and Wellbeing Center.

 This is an accordion element with a series of buttons that open and close related content panels.